google-research/planet/README.md

 | Purely deterministic | `overshooting: 0, mean_only: True, divergence_scale: 0.0, global_divergence_scale: 0.0` |
 | Purely stochastic | `model: ssm` |
 | One agent all tasks | `collect_every: 30000` |

+Please note that the agent has seen some improvements so the results may be a bit different now.

 ## Modifications